watsonrp/SysOps/chef/README.md

   That is if you decided to use IAM Role for the admin instance permissions
 - SSH To the instance : Install aws cli :  sudo -i  , apt-get update && apt-get install -y python-pip && pip install awscli
 - Configure aws cli tools, type: aws configure , provide ak/sk(if used) and the region where the bucket lives
-- Create Boostrap folder: mkdir -p /srv/bootstrap
+- Create Bootstrap folder: mkdir -p /srv/bootstrap
 - From Github project root :  Download admin-instance.tar.gz to /srv/bootstrap , extract the file: tar xvfz admin-instance.tar.gz
 - Edit the newInstance.sh and replace the default bucket name with your bucket name (Do not worry you will create the bucket on the next step)
 - Edit user-data.sh and replace the default bucket name with your bucket name